top of page

 Partners involved: Safelog, ScaliRo

-Proto_lab.
+The technical system of Demonstrator 7.1 has been successfully implemented in the laboratory environment of Proto_lab.
 In close collaboration between Safelog and THRO, the automated guided vehicles (AGVs) and the necessary peripheral components, such as charging stations and actuators for automated gate control, have been installed and tested.
 This step represents a significant advancement in the development of the AGV system.
 As part of the implementation, a shift from WIFI to 5G communication infrastructure was carried out.
 This measure aims to substantially improve the performance of data transmission between various hardware components and the control system.
 Tests have demonstrated that 5G technology offers stable connections and faster data rates, which are crucial for the efficiency of the overall system.

 The cloud-based control system was established by our project partner ScaliRo.
 In this context, THRO programmed the travel paths, routes, and internal processes to compare them with the reference use case FT06.
 Continuous testing during the implementation phase allowed for further optimization of the overall system performance.